PHPixie/Demo-Quickstart/README.md

 > You can also provide wrappers for Queries and Repositories to extend their behaviour,
 > like for example providing a method that will automatically add multiple conditions
 > to the query you are building.

+## There's more

+Now you have everything you need to get started with PHPixie 3, but there is much more it can offer you.
+Each of the PHPixie components has an extensive list of features that are beyond the scope of this quickstart and can be used separately without the rest of the framework.